mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified in {{?RFC8032}}.
-For ciphersuites using ECDSA with the NIST curves (P-256, P-384, or P-521), the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to
+For ciphersuites using ECDSA with the NIST curves (P-256, P-384, or P-521), the public key is represented as an encoded UncompressedPointRepresentation struct, as defined in {{RFC8446}}.
-{{SECG}}.

 The signatures used in this document are encoded as specified in {{!RFC8446}}.
 In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined